-During this test, a specialist skin doctor called a dermatologist will take a small sample of skin from an area without the rash.
+During a skin biopsy test, a specialist skin doctor called a dermatologist will take a small sample of skin from an area without the rash.
 Samples of skin taken from the area with the rash don't always give an accurate result.

 Diet before and during diagnosis

-To ensure an accurate skin test is taken first time, it's important that you keep eating gluten-containing foods before and during diagnosis.
+To ensure an accurate skin test is taken first time, it's important to keep eating foods with gluten before and during diagnosis.

-If you have already removed gluten from your diet, you must reintroduce it in more than 1 meal every day for at least 6 weeks before having the tests.
+If you've already removed gluten from your diet, you must reintroduce it in more than one meal every day.
+You should do this for at least 6 weeks before having the tests.